tonymm81/jopunSivu/README.md

 ## version 108
 - I have made some style repairs to site.
 I also make this project root folder order different, so we can use this
 - repo in server.
 I also fixed the contact us part and I also made some guide, how to configure server side.

+## version 109
+-  created the robots.txt to this site.
+I also generate the site map to website.